medusajs/medusa/docs/content/advanced/backend/shipping/overview.md

 ### How Fulfillment Provider is Created

 A Fulfillment Provider is essentially a Medusa [Service](../services/create-service.md) with a unique identifier, and it extends the `FulfillmentService` provided by the `medusa-interfaces` package.
-It can be created as part of a [plugin](../plugins/overview.md), or it can be created just as a Service file in your Medusa server.
+It can be created as part of a [plugin](../plugins/overview.md), or it can be created just as a Service file in your Medusa backend.

 As a developer, you will mainly work with the Fulfillment Provider when integrating a fulfillment method in Medusa.

-When you run your Medusa server, the Fulfillment Provider will be registered on your server if it hasn’t been already.
+When you run your Medusa backend, the Fulfillment Provider will be registered on your backend if it hasn’t been already.

-Once the Fulfillment Provider is added to the server, the store operator will be able to associate on the [Medusa Admin](../../../quickstart/quick-start.mdx) the Fulfillment Provider with shipping options.
+Once the Fulfillment Provider is added to the backend, the store operator will be able to associate on the [Medusa Admin](../../../core/backend/install.mdx) the Fulfillment Provider with shipping options.

 ### FulfillmentProvider Entity Overview